 Benefits of gelatin

-These are just some of the benefits associated with gelatin.
+These are just some of the benefits of gelatin.

 - Gelatin improves hair quality, growth, and texture.
 (Want shiny, strong hair naturally?
 Take your gelatin!)